adoyle-h/neovim-config/README.md

 ### User Config

-You can pass config when load as plugin.
+You can set your config to override default configs.

 ```lua
 require('adoyle-neovim-config').setup {